 Manuela Kerer (Italy/Germany)

-Manuela Kerer is an Italian composer based in Innsbruck, recognised for her experimental music theatre and chamber compositions.
+Manuela Kerer is an Italian composer, recognised for her experimental music theatre and chamber compositions.
 Holding doctorates in psychology and law, her work often engages with neuropsychological themes.
 She is Co-Artistic Director of the Munich Biennale and lectures in music pedagogy in Bolzano.

 Andrea Caruso Saturnino (Brazil)